balmacefa/fbr_function_tool_kit/src/AI_codemod_language/README.md

 This tool provides a query language designed for AI-to-AI communication in software development, enabling precise and efficient code manipulation and analysis.
 It uses a structured syntax to query and modify various code elements in a project.

+### Purpose and Scope

+The tool is designed to facilitate AI-to-AI communication in software development, particularly focusing on code manipulation and analysis through a structured query language.

+### Features

+It includes detailed query language, precise code manipulation capabilities, and supports various actions such as Query, Modify, Add, Delete, Search, DeepFetch, and batchModify.

+### Usage and Syntax

+The query language uses full file paths, abbreviations, and special symbols for efficient querying.
+Actions like Query, Modify, Add, etc., are defined with specific syntax and examples.

+#### Technical Stack

+The project integrates technologies such as TypeScript, Express with EJS, Swagger UI, GPT Toolset for OpenAI Assistants API, Langchain, and HTMX for Chat UI and CMS rendering.

 ## Table of Contents

 - [Introduction](#introduction)